Duchenne muscular dystrophy (DMD) is a progressive condition diagnosed in childhood. It causes all the muscles in the body to gradually weaken.

 DMD almost always affects boys.
 It is typically diagnosed in childhood between the age of three and six.

-DMD is classified as a rare disease, but it is one of the most frequent genetic conditions.
-It mainly affects males, and can affect any ethnicity.
+DMD is classified as a rare disease.
+It is the most common and severe form of muscular dystrophy, which mainly affects males, and can affect any ethnicity.
 The following statistics are approximations.

 people living with DMD in the UK

 Clinical trials are research studies that explore whether a medical treatment is effective and safe for humans.

 Duchenne UK launched the DMD Hub in 2016 to address the lack of clinical trials for DMD available in the UK.
 The DMD Hub is a network of trial sites with trained staff, funded to carry out clinical trials for DMD.